 Safety is paramount.
 I always wear a helmet and heeled boots when riding.
 I also use gloves for certain activities.
 I am lucky enough to be sponsored by Champion – check them out, they do great riding hats for every occasion.

-I use a variety of lengths of rope.
-A 12 foot rope is great for groundwork.
-Rather than having to handle a long lunge line which will be flimsy and lightweight, a decent weight rope can be used to ask a horse forward, as a desensitisation aid, lunged from and tied up with.
-A 9 foot rope is great for general leading and tying and a 20 foot rope is great for long reining, larger circle lunging and training a horse to tie.
+I use a variety of lengths of rope from a 12 foot rope for groundwork, a 9 foot rope for general leading and tying and a 20 foot rope for long reining, larger circle lunging and training a horse to tie up.

 As with the halters, I have my ropes made from superior grade marine rope that won’t stretch or break and is UV resistant.
 You can purchase these from the Your Horsemanship Shop here.

 I use a special, inexpensive resistance device to teach a horse to tie up patiently and safely without pulling back.
 I use them on the yard, and take them with me to tie horses to the box at events; I would never use anything else!

 You can purchase these in some great colours from the Your Horsemanship Shop here.

 I use a variety of long objects as tools to drive a horse forward and teach them how to move different parts of their body from the ground.
 They range from the big, fat, soft and slow foam woggle (like the long swimming floats) that I use for desensitising, to lunge and dressage whips.